crypto101/book/src/public-key-encryption.rst

 By far the most important reason for this is performance.
 Compared to our speedy :term:`stream cipher`\s (native or otherwise), :term:`public-key encryption` mechanisms are extremely slow.
-RSA is limited to at most its key size, which for 2048-bit means 256 bytes.
-Under these circumstances encryption takes 0.29 megacycles, and decryption takes a whopping 11.12 megacycles.
-:cite:`cryptopp:bench` To put this into perspective, symmetric key algorithms work within an order of magnitude of 10 or so cycles per byte in either direction.
+For example, with a 2048-bit (256 bytes) RSA key, encryption takes 0.29 megacycles, and decryption takes a whopping 11.12 megacycles. :cite:`cryptopp:bench` To put this into perspective, symmetric key algorithms work within an order of magnitude of 10 or so cycles per byte in either direction.
 This means it will take a symmetric key algorithm approximately 3 kilocycles in order to decrypt 256 bytes,